pce-devel/huc/examples/asm/elmer/README.md

 * scd-core-2stage-error
   - An expansion of scd-core-2stage, using an error overlay to show a pretty screen when run with System Card 2.0 or earlier.

+* scd-core-fastcd
+  - An example of CD-ROM initialization, reading files and streaming ADPCM using the "fast" CD routines.

+* ted2-core-hwdetect
+  - An example of detecting PC Engine hardware and testing the Joypads and Mice attached to the console.

+* ted2-core-sdcard
+  - An example of reading and writing a file from the SDcard on a Turbo EverDrive v2.

+* ted2-core-gulliver
+  - An example of playing a HuVIDEO movie from Hudson's GulliverBoy CD-ROM game.

 ## Getting started with the KickC compiler